 - Instead of a lesson, schedule telephone calls or videoconferences with your instructor to learn cross-training you can do at home.

 - Keep in touch with other Saddlebred enthusiasts.
-Join a Saddlebred group on social media or start a group chat with your barn family.
+Follow the ASHA on social media, join a Saddlebred Facebook group, or start a group chat with your barn family.

 - To get your horse show fix, subscribe to the Richfield Video Archive and watch shows from seasons past.